-An accused may choose to plead guilty to a criminal charge brought up by the public prosecutor.
 Sometimes the public prosecutor offers the concession of a reduced charge or a reduced number of charges if the accused elects to plead guilty.
-An accused who elects to plead guilty might also receive a lighter sentence, whichContinue reading “Explainer: Guilty Pleas for Death Penalty”
+What are the issues with this?
+Read this explainer to find out.

 What exactly is the Certificate of Substantive Assistance?
 When is it granted?
 What impact does it have once it’s been granted to an accused?
 Find out more in our explainer.

 A summary of the United Nations Standard Minimum Rules for the Treatment of Prisoners, also known as the Nelson Mandela Rules

 The Singaporean government repeatedly justifies the retention of the death penalty by claiming that most Singaporeans are in favour of capital punishment.
 But what do Singaporeans really think?

 Did you know that, under Singapore law, it’s possible to convict someone based solely on the confession of a co-accused person?